spacecadet262/deepspace-backend/README.md

 Front-end
 There is not anything particularly special about the front end.
 I used React + js to create the frontend.
 Check it out: https://deepspace-ce530.web.app/

+Closing thoughts
+For this project, I was the sole developer, moderation, and promoter.
+I created a front-end, multiple smart contract, backend to create images based on a mint event in real-time, and cron-job to verify and update metadata if errors occur.
+On release, this project had only a mint and burn functionality but, based on community feedback, was also updated to include a combine feature, where users can combine two NFTs to create a new one.

+Throughout my experiences, I have worked with stakeholders to create the best product and listened to user feedback to increase product offerings.
+I am a problem-solver and dedicated partner liaison, and I believe that I would be an excellent addition to your team.